-STUDI ENT ACTIONS: □ I1 n a violent situation, immediately notify the first available adult. \Box \Box Do not retaliate or take unnecessary chances. \Box N Move away from the area of agitation. □ H Hold on to belongings to the extent that it is safe to do so; do not pick up anything and do not so back for anything until receiving clearance to do 0. stay calm and reassure fellow students.
+STU DENT ACTIONS: In a violent situation, immediately notify the first available adult.
+Do not retaliate or take unnecessary chances.
+Move away from the area of agitation.
+Hold on to belongings to the extent that it is safe to do so; do not pick up anything and do not go back for anything until receiving clearance to do so.
+Stay calm and reassure fellow students.
 Assist teachers and staff in accounting for students.
-Share all relevant information withlaw enforcement, teachers, and school staff. follow directions from school administrator or law enforcement directions about where to go.
-On not speculate to others or perpetuate rumors.
-PRINC CIPAL/SITE ADMINISTRATOR ACTIONS: nitiate LOCKDOWN , if warranted.
+Share all relevant information withlaw enforcement, teachers, and school staff.
+Follow directions from school administrator or law enforcement directions about where to go.
+Do not speculate to others or perpetuate rumors.
+Do not speculate to others of perpetuate ramors.
+PRI NCIPAL/SITE ADMINISTRATOR ACTIONS: Initiate LOCKDOWN, if warranted.
 Alert other administrators about the incident.
-Control student ingress and egress from campus. dentify why the disruption is occurring.
-If necessary, notify police to request assistance. f disruption is non-violent, notify school resource officer orschool education officer.
-Clearly communicate to all students (via announcement or bullhorn), in the presence of staff or adult witnesses, that students should either attend classes or move to a designated safe rea. □ I1 nform students that they will be suspended or possibly arrested if they do not comply with iı nstructions. \Box A Assign staff member to be responsible for media relations and for setting up a staging area for tł he media. f student disruption persists, after a second warning, take appropriate disciplinary action as 0 outlined by the Student Responsibilities and Rights Handbook.
+Control student ingress and egress from campus.
+Identify why the disruption is occurring.
+If necessary, notify police to request assistance.
+If disruption is non-violent, notify school resource officer orschool education officer.
+Clearly communicate to all students (via announcement or bullhorn), in the presence of staff or adult witnesses, that students should either attend classes or move to a designated safe area.
+Inform students that they will be suspended or possibly arrested if they do not comply with instructions.
+Assign staff member to be responsible for media relations and for setting up a staging area for the media.
+If student disruption persists, after a second warning, take appropriate disciplinary action as outlined by the Student Responsibilities and Rights Handbook.
 Notify parents about the incident, as appropriate.
-After insuring physical safety of those involved, provide crisis intervention or counseling to n neet psychological needs of students and staff.
-4 DDITI IONAL STEPS FOR THE SCHOOL: $\Delta UUIII$ IONAL SILISION IIIL SCHOOL.
+After insuring physical safety of those involved, provide crisis intervention or counseling to meet psychological needs of students and staff.